Isn’t sure where to go with the children over the weekends? That’s this great park that would speak for itself.

-We went there around 3pm+, with our picnic bag filled with water, packet drinks, hotdog and sandwiches.
-Happily, we entered the park, roamed around in the garden.
-Found a hut to have our tea time.
-Oh wait a second, we noticed that no other visitor was having food like we did, but we were unawared of any restrictions..
-Hmmm..
+Went there around 3pm+, with our picnic bag filled with water, packet drinks, hotdog and sandwiches.
+Happily, I entered the park, roamed around in the garden.
+Found a hut to have my tea.
+Oh wait a second, we noticed that no other visitor was having food here like I did, but just unaware of any restrictions.

-While having our tea time at one of the hut, hubby and girl went around exploring the greens venture.
-They found interesting man-made waterfall, and a small suspension bridge just around the corner.
+After having my tea time at one of the hut, I went around exploring the greens venture.
+Found interesting man-made waterfall, and a small suspension bridge just around the corner.
 There was also a mini maze which looked pretty fun.
-I quickly packed up and joined them.

 The waterplay area and sand pool playground looked thrilled, too.